-The proposed production system being used at the site comprises floating sea cages deployed in a grid suspended above the sea bed.
-The only component of the aquaculture gear on or in the sea bed is the anchoring system.
-The anchoring system is positioned to avoid any contact with reefs or identified sensitive benthic habitats.
+The production system proposed to be used at the site will comprise floating sea cages deployed in a grid suspended above the sea bed.
+The only component of the aquaculture gear on or in the sea bed will be the anchoring system, which will be positioned to avoid any contact with reefs or identified sensitive benthic habitats.